Trading 212 Review 2024 – Pros & Cons

 There is also no custody fee or inactivity fee, so maintaining your account is free.
 All deposits by bank transfer are free.

 On the other hand, if you buy a stock that is not in your base currency, you have to pay a 0.15% conversion fee.
 And you have to pay the same fee when you sell the stock.
-This fee makes currency conversions expensive with Trading 212.
-It is not the worst fee, but not the cheapest either.
+For small conversions, this is a very nice fee, but it can still become expensive for large conversions.
+Although, if we compare with Swiss brokers, this is relatively cheap.

 So, if you only buy stocks in your local currency, you pay no fees with Trading 212.